Technical

 f) the difficulty of the opponents (on the basis of the opponents points in the EMF ranking) g) the draw

-61. Rule for the best 3rd place teams ranking
+61. Rule for the best 3rd place teams ranking:

 1.1 Points

-1.2 Goal scored
+1.2 Goal difference

 1.4 Number of wins